asjadnaqvi/DiD/docs/code/06_code.md

 # Notes and Stata code

-*This page is currently under construction, and is being live updated, so things are moving around.
-Use the material at your own risk!*
+*This page is currently under construction.*

 This section aims to cover the papers with some discussion of the theory but mostly a deep dive into the Stata code.